MurrellGroup/AssigningSecondaryStructure.jl/README.md

 ## Acknowledgements

 This package was ported from the [PyDSSP](https://github.com/ShintaroMinami/PyDSSP), created by Shintaro Minami.
-The creation of this package would have been much more difficult without the original Python code as reference.
+Creating this package would have been much more difficult without the original Python code as reference.

-[^1] - Read about DSSP codes on Wikipedia: [Protein secondary structure](https://en.wikipedia.org/wiki/Protein_secondary_structure)
+[^1]: Read about DSSP codes on Wikipedia: [Protein secondary structure](https://en.wikipedia.org/wiki/Protein_secondary_structure#DSSP_classification)